davideastmond/book-report-react/README.md

 - Admins/Teachers can lock a course, preventing students from enrolling or de-enrolling.
 - Admins/Teachers can set a course as completed.

+### Grade Weighting

+- Admins/Teachers can allocate weights to course work to emphasize importance of particular assignments, quizzes or final exams.

 ### Grading

-- Admins/Teachers can assign numerical and letter grades to students for course work.
+- Admins/Teachers can assign numerical grades (0 - 100) for course work.

+### Final Grade Calculation

+- All course final grades are calculated using the define weights.
-- Students can view their grades for courses that are completed.
+- Students can search for courses that are completed within a time frame, and the system will calculate the final grade for all courses.

 ## Tech Stack